Staff & Advisors Bios

 Obdulio Moronta is an Assistant Director in the Office of Academic Affairs.
 Obdulio works with Executive Director Dionne Hayes to help recruit, hire, onboard, and schedule adjunct faculty and courses for the LL.M. program.
 Obdulio received his B.A. in Political Science from Texas Southern University.

-Cathy Liu serves as the Program Coordinator in the Office of Academic Affairs where she helps recruit, hire, onboard, and schedule adjunct faculty and courses in supporting the adjunct faculty members.
-Cathy received her B.S. from Boston University and her M.S. from Columbia University.
-She has worked for nonprofits before she joined Georgetown University Law Center.
+Aaliyah Pearson serves as the Program Coordinator for JD Adjuncts in the Office of Academic Affairs where she provides onboarding, scheduling, and logistical support for the adjunct faculty program.
+Aaliyah received her Bachelor’s degree in Business Administration and is currently in the process of obtaining her MBA degree from University of Massachusetts Lowell.
+She previously worked at Wentworth Institute of Technology before she joined Georgetown University Law Center.

 Alaina M. Gandy